Robinhoeh/Robinhoeh/README.md

 ## Hi there I'm Robin 🐤

 #### I am a Front-End Developer based in Toronto, Canada.
-I'm especially interested in shipping well-tested, responsive web applications and websites while using the latest Front End technology available.!
+I'm especially interested in shipping well-tested, responsive web applications and websites while using the latest Front End technology available!

 ---